raulmonti/FIG/src/Parser/README.txt

 TODO    Check label section in ioscompilance or better remove label section as
         it seams useless.
 TODO    Allow expressions as range limits.
+FIXME   Syntax shouldn't include the explicit reset of clocks.
+We should ensure
+        condition 4 for IOSA reseting clocks that are about to be used.
 */